 There is often a lag between contact with contaminated waters and the onset of systems, which means most people don’t realize it was the beach that made them sick.
 Polluted waters can also to the closure of public beaches because of public health concerns.

 Pollutants can also make their way back to humans indirectly.
 Small organisms ingest toxins, who are then eaten by larger predators, many of which are seafood that humans will eat.
 When toxins in contaminated animals get deposited in human tissue, it can lead to long-term health conditions.

 Overuse of coastal environments can lead to a gradual degradation of habitat.
 For example, walking on dunes can destroy the plants causing sand to blow away or waves from boats close to shore can erode the beach.

 Dunes are important natural features because they protect the inland areas from flooding and provide a unique habitat for animals and plant species.

 Pollution, whether it is chemicals or trash, can disturb and degrade marine and terrestrial habitats.
 For example, plastic pollution is affecting sea turtles’ reproduction rates because it alters the temperature of the sand where incubation occurs.

 Harmful to Wildlife

 It is estimated that beach pollution impacts over 800 wildlife species around the world.
 Over 100,000 seabirds, sea turtles, seals and other marine mammals die every year after ingesting plastic or getting entangled in garbage.

 Animals often mistake garbage for food, which causes them to choke, sustain an internal injury or starve to death.
 Animals most vulnerable to plastic debris in the ocean include dolphins, fish, sharks, turtles, seabirds, and crabs.

 Harmful algae blooms are determinantal to marine wildlife because of their oxygen consumption.
 They consume oxygen when they die and decompose, which often leads to the development of dead zones or areas with little to no oxygen.
 This can completely kill off the feeding sources for large aquatic animals and destroy habitats.

-The coastal environment is vulnerable to climate change and the related implications.
+The coastal environment is vulnerable to climate change and its related implications.
 Pollution, both chemical and trash, is a major contributor to climate change.